kacperbojakowski/final-project/05-tools/4-facilitating-workflow/index.md

 * Mind the difference between main repositories and [forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 * Save your work often and commit regularly (a few times a day).

 > 💡 **TIP:** Don't get too caught up in following these tips.
 You should learn good habits, but always focus on the content first.
-Perfection is not always possible; for example, with GitHub Pages (if you don't set up [Jekyll](../2-content-management-and-publishing/index.md/#static-site-generators) environment locally), you will probably commit much too often and with default messages, just to see the results on your page – and that's OK.
+Perfection is not always possible.
+For example, with GitHub Pages (if you don't set up [Jekyll](../2-content-management-and-publishing/index.md/#static-site-generators) environment locally), you will probably commit much too often and with default messages, just to see the results on your page – and that's OK.

 ### Project management

-Technical writers may also use various software to facilitate project management; these are usually solutions adopted globally (i.e., *by everybody* ☺) in a company – and they will vary.
+Technical writers use a variety of software to facilitate project management.
+These are usually solutions that companies adopt for continuous, long-term use within a certain management framework.
+Once in place, project management tools set the workflow for a team, a whole department, or an entire organization.

-An example of such software is Atlassian's [Jira](https://www.atlassian.com/software/jira):
+A very popular tool of this type is Atlassian's [Jira](https://www.atlassian.com/software/jira).
+Although originally intended as a bug tracking system, Jira has expanded to include a range of functionalities designed specifically for the purpose of project management.

+In the screenshot below, you can see the main project view in Jira.
+Notice the section for the current [sprint](../../09-glossary/index.md/#s) and separate columns for tasks: *"to do"*, *"in progress"*, *"in review"*, etc.

 ![Jira](../../images/jira.png)
 *[Agile](../../09-glossary/index.md/#a) project management in Jira.*

-Although originally intended as a bug tracking system only, it quickly developed and today encompasses a lot more functions within broadly defined project management.

-In the screenshot below, you can see the main screen of a project in Jira: the current [sprint](../../09-glossary/index.md/#s) with divided columns for tasks *"to do"*, *"in progress"*, *"in review"*, and so on.
-Apart from the ability to grab and move the tasks across the columns, you can also link issues, add descriptions, and a lot more.
+In this view, you can grab and move tasks across columns, assign tasks to people, add descriptions, write comments, and so on.
+As expected from a bug-tracking tool, you can also integrate Jira with version control and link Git commits to issues in your project panel.

-There are many other tools for project management out there, and we are not going to list them here.
-Just do know that they exist, and their purpose is to facilitate workflow without a given *methodology* (e.g., aforementioned Agile).
-Which tool you will use will depend on your company and their adopted methodology.
+There are many other project management tools, and we are not going to list them all here.
+In the end, you will use whatever software your company has adopted.
+To be better prepared, you can read more on project management practices: Agile, Scrum, Kanban, etc. As long as you understand the underlying methodology, picking up a tool that aids it should be fairly simple.

 ---